Ya-Foo/MUN-register/documents/DOCUMENTATION.md

 > This is only used only for features which involves reading and writing data onto the BISMUN Google Sheet.
 > Regardless, you should still get this set up step done.

-Download the `.env` file I sent you and put it in `/auth`.
+Download the `.json` file I sent you and put it in `/auth`.

 Alternatively, you can create your own credentials using the guidelines from Google [here](https://developers.google.com/workspace/guides/get-started).
 Make sure you enable Google Sheets API when enabling Google Workspace APIs and choose OAuth 2.0 for authorization.
-Finally convert your `credentials.json` to `credentials.env`.

 > [!CAUTION]
 > DO NOT share these files to anyone, nor put it on a public repository as it will cause security risks to your account.